Subspace Clustering through Sub-Clusters: The Algorithm for Sampling Based Subspace Clustering

 In this section, we introduce our sampling based algorithm for subspace clustering (SBSC).
-In section~\ref{sec:algo:algo} we present the detailed steps of this algorithm.
-In section~\ref{algo:parameter} we discuss the issues regarding tuning parameters.
-In section ~\ref{algo:comments} we provide comments on both the intuition underlying the procedure and the advantages of our procedure.
-Throughout this section, we assume the columns of $\mathbf{Y}$ have unit $l_2$ norm.
+In Appendix~\ref{sec:algo:parameter} we will discuss issues regarding hyper-parameters.
+Throughout this section, we assume the columns of $\mathbf{Y}$ have unit $\ell_2$ norm.